George Vasey (botanist): Life

 George Vasey was born on February 28, 1822 near the town of Scarborough, England, the fourth of ten children.
 His family emigrated to the United States the next year, settling in the village of Oriskany, New York.
 He left school at age 12 to become a store clerk in Oriskany.
 By age 13, he had expressed an interest in botany by manually copying a text book on the subject in its entirety.
 This interest was nurtured by a chance encounter with the botanist Peter D. Knieskern, who later encouraged young Vasey to correspond with other botanists including Torrey, Gray, and others.

 By the age of 21, Vasey had graduated from the Oneida Institute.
 He attended the Berkshire Medical Institute, graduating with an M.D. degree in 1846.
 In December of that same year, he married Martha Jane Scott.
 The couple initially settled in Dexter, New York but in 1848 the family moved to Illinois, first to Elgin, and then to Ringwood.
 Here Vasey would practice medicine for nearly two decades.
 During this time, he kept his passion for botany alive by continued correspondence and field work.
 He became a founding member of the Illinois Natural History Society in 1858, and over the next few years, he wrote prolifically for the society and the weekly newspaper Prairie Farmer.

 In 1854, Vasey opened a dry goods store to support his growing family, which now included four children and his mother, Jane Frankish.
 Within a decade he had three more children but the youngest died from whooping cough in 1864.
 Seeking a milder climate, Vasey relocated the family to Richview in southern Illinois.
 Despite this, both his wife and his mother died in 1866.
 Vasey subsequently stopped writing for about a year.
 Due to an unrelated legal matter, he was also beset with heavy financial trouble.

 Vasey married the widow Rachel Catherine Barber in 1867.
 While Kate Vasey assumed complete responsibility for the family and its financial affairs, George Vasey considered an offer to participate in an expedition to Colorado.
 This marked the beginning of Vasey's career as a botanist, which spanned a 25-year period from 1868 to 1893.

 Following a brief illness, George Vasey died in Washington, D.C. on March 4, 1893.
-He was buried in Rock Creek Cemetery two days later.
+He was buried in Rock Creek Cemetery.